Getting Started: No Background Knowledge Required1

 Creating a class is simple.
 Let's start with a simple one where we aim to model a

 Ruby representation of a vehicle.
-A class
+A class keyword, followed by the

 CamelCased name of the class

-and a closing end
+and a closing end is all we need:

-2 Whoa, now it becomes evident that the headline was indeed pun #2
+end2 Whoa, now it becomes evident that the headline was indeed pun #2

 The Vehicle class defines a generic template for vehicles.
 Actually, it doesn't define much at all since it's still empty, but we can already create instances from our class:

-is a variable and we assign it a value.
+What happens in the last line? vehicle is a variable and we assign it a value.

 Ruby is pretty laid back when it comes to variable names but for simplicity's sake,